1j01/audio-sponge/README.md

   - [Content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) would be better, but might not be practical
   - Caching media can work but it's a lot heavier than a list of search results; video can take up a lot of space
 - Random decisions can be made pseudorandom easily (with a seeded PRNG)
+  - That said, it will be specific to a version of the generation code, and so caching the output (song structure) may be helpful too

 ## Project Structure